Nallantli/Rossa/docs/Installation.md

 * SDL (https://www.libsdl.org/)
 * SDL_image (https://www.libsdl.org/projects/SDL_image/)

-The first is used ubiquituously by the interpreter, and the second two SDL dependencies related solely to `libsdl.cpp` and its corresponding `.ruo` file `bin/lib/sdl.ruo`.
+The first is used ubiquituously by the interpreter, and the second two SDL dependencies related solely to `libsdl.cpp` and its corresponding `.ra` file `bin/lib/sdl.ra`.

 ## *Nix